pstoops/ssh_controls/README.md

 # SSH Controls
 SSH Controls is a light-weight SSH **public key** distribution & management framework

-* uses a **desired state** model: SSH Controls pushes public keys from a key master server onto client host and applies them according to the central configuration.
+* uses a **desired state** model: SSH Controls pushes public keys from a key master (or slave) server onto client host(s) and applies them according to the central configuration.

 * uses **SSH** as **transport** mechanism: eat your own dogfood.
 SSH Controls connects to client hosts through the secure path of SSH and using a public key that is under its own control.